searica/MoreVanillaBuildPrefabs/README.md

 </table>

 ## Detailed Mechanics
 This mod enables prefabs that were not intended to used for building by players, so they may lack things like proper collision or snap points.
-All of the prefabs enabled by the default configuration have been patched to fix those sorts of issues and make them behave similarly to vanilla build pieces.
-These patches are applied whether the prefab is enabled for building or not to make sure that prefabs that have been placed previously still behave as intended (ie they don't lose their collision and fall though the world).
+All of the prefabs enabled by the default configuration have been patched so they behave more lke vanilla pieces.These patches are applied whether the prefab is enabled for building or not to make sure that prefabs that have been placed previously still behave as intended (ie they don't lose their collision and fall though the world).

-If a prefab is not enabled by default then there is no guarantee that it will behave nicely.
-While many of them have been patched, I currently have to make custom patches for each prefab so not all of them have been patched yet.
-It also takes a long time to test and patch 300+ prefabs.

-That said, the placement patch config setting provides a generic patch that may resolve placement issues for some prefabs, so please try toggling that if there is a prefab you would like to build with but it there are issues.
-If the placement patch does resolve the issue then please let me know so I can change the mod to always enable the placement patch for that prefab.
+ As of version 1.0.0 and Valheim version 0.217.30, all prefabs detected by MoreVanillaBuildPrefabs are placeable without any changes to the configuration.
+If a prefab is not enabled by default then it may still behave unexpectedly after being placed though.
+MoreVanillaBuildPrefabs automatically detects all prefabs in Valheim, so future game updates may add more pieces that will require additional patches to work though.

+If a piece is having issues during placement the PlacementPatch, ClipEverything, and ClipGround configuration options can be used to try resolving the issue.
+Please try toggling those settings if you encounter issues during piece placement.

-Alternatively if the placement patch setting does not resolve the issue, then a work around that may work is using either [Snap Points Made Easy](https://valheim.thunderstore.io/package/MathiasDecrock/Snap_Points_Made_Easy/) by MathiasDecrock or the mod [Extra Snap Points Made Easy](https://valheim.thunderstore.io/package/Searica/Extra_Snap_Points_Made_Easy/) by Searica (that's me).
+Another solution for placement issues is using either [Snap Points Made Easy](https://valheim.thunderstore.io/package/MathiasDecrock/Snap_Points_Made_Easy/) by MathiasDecrock or [Extra Snap Points Made Easy](https://valheim.thunderstore.io/package/Searica/Extra_Snap_Points_Made_Easy/) by Searica (that's me).
 Both of these mods allow you to manually select the snap points on the piece you are placing and the piece you are snapping to.
 Manually selecting the snap points can allow you to place a prefab that otherwise does not show up due to missing colliders.

+Some prefabs cannot be removed after being placed, such as when you place mist.
+If I'm aware of the issue then I add a warning to the piece description.

-Some prefabs found in vanilla dungeons can also behave unexpectedly, such as being able to open a door but not close it.
-If there is piece you would really like to build with that is buggy feel free to open an issue on Github requesting it to be patched (see contributions section).
+If there is piece you would really like to build with that is buggy feel free to open an issue on Github making a feature request or reach out to me on my discord (see contributions section).

 **TLDR:** Some prefabs other than the ones enabled by default may be buggy, please adjust your expectations accordingly.